sasmita/Pixtyle/README.md

 Here is the link to repository: https://github.com/sasmita/Pixtyle

+### ISSUES

+Here is the link to issues: https://github.com/sasmita/Pixtyle/issues

 ### LICENSE

 Please see the file License in this distribution for license terms.
 Here is the link